The Synodal Document: Part 1

 My plan was to read the whole document and then provide readers a summary for each of the 5 sections.
 The document is so vague and tortuous that I am unlikely to write the remaining four articles.

 For a theologically untrained person, this document makes for horrible reading.
 There is little logical progression; every paragraph has a basket of ill-defined concepts and it meanders through the hodgepodge of ideas…with the evident presumption that we know what they mean!
-There are a scattering of Biblical events thrown in as if they support this concept of “Synodality.”
+There is a scattering of Biblical events thrown in as if they support this concept of “Synodality.”
 For example, right at start of Part 1 [Para 1] there is reference to the discovery of the Resurrection, Easter morning:

 Early on the first day of the week, while it was still dark, Mary Magdalene came to the tomb and saw that the stone had been removed from the tomb.
 So she ran and went to Simon Peter and the other disciple, the one whom Jesus loved (Jn 20: 1-2).